Winter weather closing guidelines

 Churches and businesses that have an automated closing code can use the automated system.
 Those closings will appear on wreg.com and on-air at the appropriate time.

-If you do not have a closing code, please communicate with your members or clients via website, social media, or other means.
+If you do not have a closing code or are unable to obtain one, please communicate with your members or clients via website, social media, or other means.